paulvmking/Game-of-Kings/README.md

  6. As a potential customer I want an easy sign up process.
  7. As a potential customer I want reassurance that the service is indeed worth it.
  8. As a potential customer I want to be able to easily know how much this service will cost me.
- 9. As a returning user I want news and other useful content to entice me to return.
+ 9. As a returning user I want information and other useful content to entice me to return.
  10. As a returning user I want to be able to have access to follow the company on social media.

 # Design